ghost368/ghost368.github.io/windows/sublimetext.md

 * Install Git package through package control use Ctrl+Shift+P -> Git (with all standard commands; key binding not really necessary here)

+* Install Terminal package
+press Ctrl+Alt+Shift+t to open powershell in the current project folder (if e.g. need to work with git in console)

 * Shortcuts